cloudio-project/cloudio-project.github.io/docs/getting_started/deploy.md

 sudo chmod +x *.sh
 sudo ./up.sh
 ```
 The cloud.io microservices, databases and message broker are now running.
-You can see in the log `Using 5U1VD0RVwqWd7rXbmH7j8p2+Jz7XCa/U8pE7dHR3HPU= as password for admin user`.
+The message `Using 5U1VD0RVwqWd7rXbmH7j8p2+Jz7XCa/U8pE7dHR3HPU= as password for admin user` should appears in the log.
-This password is the admin password for the 2 databases, and the message broker.
+This is the admin password used access the 2 databases, and the message broker.
 The REST API admin password is another one.

 ## Get the REST API admin password
 - Display all the running containers: